talal/ilm/lib.typ

   // Whether to start a chapter on a new page.
   chapter-pagebreak: true,

-  // Whether to display an index of figures (images).
+  // Display an index of figures (images).
+  figure-index: (
-  figure-index: false,
+    enabled: false,
+    title: "",
+  ),

-  // Whether to display an index of tables
+  // Display an index of tables
+  table-index: (
-  table-index: false,
+    enabled: false,
+    title: "",
+  ),

-  // Whether to display an index of listings (code blocks).
+  // Display an index of listings (code blocks).
+  listing-index: (
-  listing-index: false,
+    enabled: false,
+    title: "",
+  ),

   // The content of your work.
   body,